ktustanowski/decentralizeddeeplinksiospoc/README.md

 }
 ```
 Before LoadingViewController is ready every linking attempt will end in delaying the flow `return .delayed(link, animated)`.
-Then we need to attempt to continue when data is ready which in this case will be when view model finishes data loading:
+Then we need to continue when data is ready which in this case will be when view model finishes data loading:
 ```
 override func viewDidLoad() {
     viewModel.loadData { [weak self] in
-        // It we are deeplinking - this segue won't be presented to not break the flow
+        // If we are deeplinking - this segue won't be presented to not break the flow
         // instead the deeplink process will move on self?.completeLinking(or: { self?.navigateToHome() })
     }